MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/compare-values.md

 ::: moniker-end

-The Compare Values activity compares two text values or two numerical values and then determines whether or not they are equal.
+The Compare Values activity compares two text values or two numerical values and then determines whether or not they're equal.
 This activity can also be used to test error messages or numbers against known issues and automatically route the runbook to the appropriate activity.

 ## Configuring the Compare Values Activity
  Before you configure the Compare Values activity, you need to determine what type of values you want to compare.